jschnab/finance-scraping/README.md

 * db_password: password to use when setting up the database.
 * domain_name: the name of your website domain

-Then run `finance-scraper --build` to build the infrastructure in AWS.
-Provisioning of the AWS infrastructure will start and takes between 10 and 15 minutes.
+### Building the infrastructure
+Run `finance-scraper --build` to build the infrastructure in AWS, then provisioning of the AWS infrastructure will start.
+It takes between 10 and 15 minutes for the process to start provisioning the web server.
+At this point you will see that Terraform is creating a resourced called `aws_acm_certificate_validation`.
+This means your nameserver records have been created in AWS Route53 and the SSH certificate is being validated.
+In order for validation to succeed, you need to update the nameserver records in your domain registrar: copy their URL from Route53 and paste it in the domain registrar.
+DNS validation usually takes under 40 minutes but can take several hours.
+If Terraform times out, simply rerun `finance-scraper --build`.

 The server hosting the dashboard will not be available until the ETL pipeline has run at least one time, so you will find an error if you try to access your website before ETL has run.